jannichorst/ressources/README.md

 ## [APIs](./api.md)

-Collection of resources listing various APIs including public API repositories and blogs about free and no-auth-required APIs.
+Collection of resources and lists of free and no-auth-required APIs for developers.

-**Tags:** APIs, collections, public APIs, resources
+**Tags:** APIs, development, resources

 ---